 The suspicions led to two laboratories specializing in dating objects by analyzing tree rings examining the violin.
 Both concluded that the wood used to build the instrument dated back to the late 17th or early 18th century.
 Since the instrument maker Gasparo died in 1609, this meant that the instrument had been made after his death.
 The instrument ended up being worth only about a tenth of its original value.

-In recent studies, Cherubini, together with fellow researchers from across Europe, has combined data on tree rings with climate models.
-The ring width and density of the annual rings in musical instruments provide information about the climate and weather conditions that prevailed during the tree's growth years.
-This may also explain why Stradivari's material—formed by slow growth in harsh climatic conditions at high altitudes—produced a sound that still fascinates researchers and musicians.
+In a new study, Cherubini, together with fellow researchers from across Europe, investigates about 275 Stradivari violins, combining tree-ring data with climate models.
+The ring width and density of the annual tree-rings in musical instruments provide information about the climate and weather conditions that prevailed during the tree's growth years.
+The result points to an explanation to why Stradivari's material, which was formed by slow growth in harsh climatic conditions at high altitudes, produced a sound that still fascinates researchers and musicians.

-“The results of the studies are the first large-scale dendrochronological evidence that clearly identifies the geographical and environmental origin of Stradivari's wood.
+“The study is the first large-scale dendrochronological evidence that clearly identifies the geographical and environmental origin of Stradivari's wood.
 This gives us new insights into historical instrument making and how climate, materials, and musical craftsmanship are interrelated,” says Paolo Cherubini.

 Stradivari chose spruce from the high-altitude forests of Trentino in northern Italy – probably from Val di Fiemme.

-Thanks to tree-ring analyses, researchers also know that Stradivari, during his most productive period in the early 18th century and beyond, consistently chose spruce from the high-altitude forests of Trentino in northern Italy – most likely from Val di Fiemme.
+Thanks to tree-ring analyses, the study also finds that Stradivari, during his most productive period in the early 18th century and beyond, consistently chose spruce from the high-altitude forests of Trentino in northern Italy – most likely from Val di Fiemme.

-On Wednesday, March 4, at 12:15 p.m., Professor Paolo Cherubini will visit the University of Gothenburg, Department of Earth Sciences, and give a seminar entitled: The secrets behind the tree rings of Stradivari's violins.
-Location: Korallrevet, Natrium, Campus Medicinareberget, Medicinaregatan 7B.
-The seminar is free of charge, open to everyone and available both on site and via Zoom.
-Welcome!
+On Wednesday, March 4, at 12:15 p.m - 13:00 p.m, Professor Paolo Cherubini visits the University of Gothenburg, Department of Earth Sciences, and gives a seminar entitled: The secrets behind the tree rings of Stradivari's violins.

 For more information about this research, please contact: